Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

-For the treatment of the implicit terms, the most up-to-date methods were derived by Radice {\it et al}~\cite{Radice:2021jtw}.
-In that work, the Jacobian matrix \beq J(U) = \frac{\partial S_{\rm imp}(U)}{\partial U} \eeq is calculated explicitly for the Minerbo closure.
-This allows them to solve the implicit equations for $U^{n+1}$ using standard iterative methods for the determination of the roots of a multi-dimensional function $f(U)$, given $f$, $\partial f/\partial U$, and a reasonable initial guess $U_g$ for the solution (e.g. the value of $U$ at the beginning of a time step, or the equilibrium value of $U$).
+The treatment of the implicit terms has steadily improved over the years, starting from the hybrid leakage-moment schemes that do not require any implicit treatment of the source terms \citep{shibata:11}, to first approximate \citep{FoucartM1:2015}, and then full implicit-explicit time-stepping \citep{Weih:2020wpo} linearizing the source terms around the zero-state $(E=F^i=N=0)$, to most recently a linearization of the problem around an arbitrary state for the neutrino radiation field \citep{Radice:2021jtw}.
+We review here the latest methods of \cite{Radice:2021jtw}.
+In that work, the Jacobian matrix \beq J(U) = \frac{\partial S_{\rm imp}(U)}{\partial U} \eeq is calculated explicitly for the Minerbo closure around an arbitrary state $U$.
+The implicit equations for $U^{n+1}$ can then be solved using standard iterative methods for the determination of the roots of a multi-dimensional function $f(U)$, given $f$, $\partial f/\partial U$, and a reasonable initial guess $U_g$ for the solution (e.g., the value of $U$ at the beginning of a time step, or the equilibrium value of $U$).
 We note that in this case, $U=(\tilde E, \tilde F_x, \tilde F_y, \tilde F_z$).
-Each species of neutrinos is treated separately, and the evolution of the number equation (if included) can be performed after the evolution of $U$ (as the implicit source terms for $U$ are independent of $N$).
-As $J(U)$ is quite complex, we refer the reader to~\cite{Radice:2021jtw} for its exact form.
-Many older two-moment schemes however use approximate values of the Jacobian matrix, e.g. linearizing the problem around $E=F_i=0$ and/or fixing some variables entering the calculation of $J$ to their value for $U=U^n$ instead of using $U=U^{n+1}$, in order to simplify the calculation of $J$ at the cost of some accuracy in the implicit solve.
+Each species of neutrinos is treated separately, and the evolution of the number equation (if included) can be performed after the evolution of $U$ [$J(U)$ is independent of $\tilde N$ if $U=(\tilde E, \tilde F_i)$].
+As $J(U)$ is quite complex, we refer the reader to \cite{Radice:2021jtw} for its exact form.
+Many older two-moment schemes however use more approximate values of the Jacobian matrix in order to simplify the calculation of $J$ at the cost of some accuracy in the implicit solve.